|SPRING 2014:||Lecture: Monday and Wednesday 9:10 - 10 AM

-|Participation points will be assigned for regular and high quality participation with your assigned group members to create your Group Project Reports (60 points) and for participation in class and lab (20 points).
+|Participation points will be assigned for regular and high quality participation with your assigned group members to create your Group Project Reports (50 points) and for participation in class and lab (20 points).
 Expectations for participation are listed in the section on Expectations for Students in this Class.|

-|Scores on late Group Project Reports and on late Individual Assignments will be reduced by 1 point for each day (excluding weekends) past the due date and will receive no comments or explanations for the grade.
+Late Individual Assignment scores will be reduced by 1 percent for each day (including weekends) past the due date and will receive no comments or explanations for the grade.

 |The information on this syllabus is likely to be correct for the entire semester, but it is subject to change.
 Possible changes include correcting mistakes in dates or adjusting dates to accommodate an unforeseen conflict.
 Should changes to information in this syllabus or in class assignments be needed, they will be announced in class or lab and posted on the class web site.
 They may also be listed temporarily on Angel.|